Packard Automotive Plant: After Packard

 The factory complex closed in 1958, though other businesses operated on the premises or used it for storage until the late 1990s.
 In the 1990s, the buildings were used to host infamous "underground" raves and techno parties, including the Spastik party hosted by Richie Hawtin.
 The majority of the property was claimed by the city of Detroit in 1994 after former owners failed to pay back taxes.
 Parts of the complex continued to operate under the name The Motor City Industrial Complex until 1999 when it was closed by the city.

 A number of the outer buildings were in use by businesses up through the early 2000s.
-In 2010 Chemical Processing, announced its intention to vacate the premises after 52 years.
-This left Krilin Co. a lighting company located in Building 22 a 255,000-square-foot 1939 addition connected to the northside as the complex's sole remaining tenant.
+In 2010, Chemical Processing announced its intention to vacate the premises after 52 years.
+This left Krillin Co., a lighting company in Building 22, as the sole remaining tenant.
 In 2010, a mural by the England-based graffiti artist, Banksy, was discovered in the ruins of the plant.
 In 2015, the mural, entitled I Remember When All This Was Trees, was sold at an art gallery in Beverly Hills, California, for $137,500.

-In the 2010's, the site was used as a filming location for many movies and TV shows, including Only Lovers Left Alive, It Follows, and Transformers: The Last Knight.
+In the 2010s, the site was used as a filming location for many movies and TV shows, including Only Lovers Left Alive, It Follows, and Transformers: The Last Knight.